thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Admin schedule validation enforces a minimum gap between rounds of (2 * total_time_per_player) + buffer (for example, 5 minutes).
 - A countdown timer shows time until the next round.
 - If a round finishes early, players wait until the scheduled next round; show a "Waiting for next round" state with a countdown.
-- Rounds always start at their scheduled times.
+- Rounds always start at their scheduled times, even if all matches finish early.
 - Players may play standard lobby games while waiting between rounds; if they miss their tournament match, they time out.

 ### Match Rules and Ratings